 Today, Internet is one of the most important social infrastructures, and has reached every corner of society, from personal social media, e-commerce and video streaming services, through to corporate information systems, public services and financial services, teleworking, remote medical care, and information-sharing during natural disasters.
-IIJ shall continue to take the initiative in developing Internet-related technologies.
-We shall improve user friendliness and operational efficiency and reduce the movement of people and goods.
+IIJ will continue to lead in the evolution of network infrastructure, implementing initiatives in Internet-related technological development and eliminating time and space constraints.
+This will enhance convenience, streamline operations and promote the utilization of data to address social issues.

-Since the adoption of the Paris Agreement in 2015, the world has each year stepped up its initiatives to address climate change.
+The world has each year stepped up its initiatives to address climate change.
 In the IT industry, great attention is being focused on the reduction of electricity consumption.